-You are the parent and roll model so they will be watching what you do when things don’t work for you so be calm and show them by example how to handle it.
+You are the parent and role model so they will be watching what you do when things don’t work for you so be calm and show them by example how to handle it.
 Know that this is a phase and it will get better from here so you aren’t stuck in this forever and you are not alone many of us parents are in it together.
 Reach out to a friend and talk it over if you are having struggles with it maybe they will have a suggestion that will work for you.

 Not all kids are the same what works for one doesn’t always work for another so be creative and also consistent with things and you will be fine.
-Know that what you do one day for your little one for example let ting them sleep in your bed, they will expect every time so try not to form any bad habits like that.
+Know that what you do one day for your little one, for example, let ting them sleep in your bed, they will expect every time so try not to form any bad habits like that.